top of page

 The noun 'truism' derives its origin from the root word 'true.'
 It evolved from the Middle English term 'truiseme,' which itself came from the Old French word 'truiseme,' meaning a statement that is true.
 The suffix '-ism' was later added to form 'truism,' signifying a belief or statement that is widely accepted as true or self-evident.
 This word highlights the fundamental nature of certain ideas or facts that require no elaborate proof and are universally acknowledged for their validity.

-Quiz: Find the meaning of truism
+Quiz: Find the meaning of the noun truism:

 Try Again!